These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Max Ophüls.
 Perf.
 Joan Fontaine, Louis Jourdan, Mady Christians.
 Universal, 1948.

-Synopsis: A young white woman (Joan Fontaine) develops a lifelong passion for a white male concert pianist (Louis Jourdan), who never remembers her.
-In one scene, she goes to the library to look up a book on her pianist idol, and there is a white man sitting at a desk behind her who looks annoyed when she makes noise.
+Synopsis: A young woman (Joan Fontaine) develops a lifelong passion for a concert pianist (Louis Jourdan), who never remembers her.
+In one scene, she goes to the library to look up a book on her pianist idol, and there is a man sitting at a desk behind her who looks annoyed when she makes noise.
 There is no indication, however, that he is a librarian and not simply a fellow library patron.
 He is unlisted in the credits.

 Libeled Lady (1936):